NorthernMan54/homebridge-tasmota/README.md

 Rule1 on System#Boot do RuleTimer1 5 endon on Rules#Timer=1 do backlog SerialSend5 55aa0001000000; RuleTimer1 5 endon
 ```

-### DHT11 Water Leak Sensor with On/Off control
+### Water Leak Sensor with On/Off control

-* Tasmota configuration
+* DHT11 Tasmota configuration

-Config Var2 to be the last 6 letters of topic

 ```
 gpio2 - ledlinki